alexmaryin/kotlin-web-site/docs/topics/time.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-time-measure-time"}

-To measure the time taken to execute a block of code **and** the elapsed time, use inline function [`measureTimedValue`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/measure-time.html).
+To measure the time taken to execute a block of code **and** return the value of the block of code, use inline function [`measureTimedValue`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/measure-time.html).

 For example: